Tony Clark

 USMC Scout Sniper Association Chief Administrative Officer (2022, 2023, 2024) and Vice President of History & Education (2022, 2023, 2024)

-Veterans Studies Association Member, Academic Engagement & Small Grants Committee Member (2023-present) and 2024 Conference Planning Committee Member (2023-present)
+Veterans Studies Association Member, Academic Engagement & Small Grants Committee Member (2023-24); proposal reviewer, 2024 Veterans in Society Conference Operations Subcommittee (2023-24); member, Social Media and External Engagement (2024-present) Sub-Committee; and member, 2026 Veterans in Society Conference Planning Committee (2024-present).

 TAPS, Tragedy Assistance Program for Survivors Military Mentor (2022-present)